-Read the article “Dark Day in Newfoundland” on pages 14 to 19 in the 2016 Remembrance Day digital issue of Kayak: Canada’s History Magazine for Kids to answer the following questions.
-Download a print friendly version of this quiz and the answer key!
+Read the article “Dark Day in Newfoundland” on pages 14–19 in the 2016 Remembrance Day digital issue of Kayak: Canada’s History Magazine for Kids to answer the following questions.
+You can download a print friendly version of this quiz and the answer key!

->

-> 1. On what day did the battle of Beaumont Hamel take place?
+1. On what day did the battle of Beaumont Hamel take place?

 a.
 April 17, 1915

 d.
 May 12, 1916

 2. What is the symbol of the Royal Newfoundland Regiment?

 3. In what year did Newfoundland and Labrador become a province of Canada?

 4. What is the Newfoundland Regiment’s first group of soldiers known as?

 a.
 First Five Hundred